QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for BLUE (-24837.50%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-BLUE fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for BLUE (98.58%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+BLUE passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 BLUE's earnings growth rate is not available, hence this variable cannot be evaluated currently.

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 BLUE, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -0.62, 0.50, 0.94, -171.59, -13.79, fails this criterion, as earnings dipped.
 This is unacceptable to the methodology.

 CURRENT PRICE LEVEL: [FAIL]

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 BLUE's pricing data is not available, hence an opinion cannot be rendered at the current time.

 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
 BLUE's relative strength trend has been increasing over the last 4 months.
 This type of price action is favorable.